tay-chi/git-pair-exercise/readme.md

 A4.
 I like arts and crafts, but I am not very good at them.
 I really love listening and playing music though!
 As far as sports, I love playing them, especially soccer and boxing, but watching them is not my favorite.

 Q5.
-If you could be an
+If you could be any animal, what would you be and why?

 A5.